guillaumepaviot/guillaumepaviot.github.io/content/post/project-3.md

 title: "A chatbot talking about plastic"
 ---

-This group project was an academic project for the NGO [The Sea Cleaners](https://www.theseacleaners.org).
-The goal was to develop a chatbot to make their FAQ more attractive.
+This academic group project, conducted for the NGO [The Sea Cleaners](https://www.theseacleaners.org), was aimed to develop a chatbot to enhance the attractiveness of their FAQ section.

-The requirements were :
+**Key Requirements:**

-- the chatbot could be integrated in a website
+-Integratable into a website
-- the chatbot is interactive
-- the code is readable and the bot is easy to use for non coder
+-Interactive and user-friendly
+-Readable code and easy-to-use for non-coders

+**Implementation Details:**

+**-Technology Stack**: We used TensorFlow for question analysis and Flask for integration.
-We choose to use Tensorflow to analyse the question and find and answer, and integrate it in Flask.
-The data (theme, different questions linked to this theme, different answers that the bot will use) is stored in a JSON file.
-To make the pocess of adding or changing questions, the client can use an EXCEL version of the file, that will be converted afte to a JSON file.
+**-Data Management**: Themes, questions, and answers are stored in a JSON file.
+For ease of modification, clients can use an Excel version of the file, which is later converted to JSON.
-The goal of the neural network is to find which theme the user is talking about accoding to the JSON file.
-Once trained, we export the model so that it can be used on the Flask page.
+**-Neural Network Goal**: The neural network identifies the theme of the user's question based on the JSON file.
+Once trained, the model is exported for use on the Flask page.
-The demo webiste is very light, the backend only use a tokenizer and the traine dmodel to choose an answer from its data.
+**-Backend**: The lightweight demo website uses a tokenizer and the trained model to select answers from its data.
-After trainning, the accuracy of our bot is more than 90% on the 84 themes it was trained on, is quick to answer and intuitive to change for the client.
-In the end, the client chose our solution over the other group using a multiple questions choice bot.
+**-Frontend**: The website is built with simple HTML, CSS and Javascript.

+**Performance and Outcome:**

+-The chatbot achieved over 90% accuracy across 84 trained themes.
+-It is quick to respond and easy for the client to update.
+-Our solution was chosen by the client over a multiple-choice bot developed by another group.

+This project was a big success, both in terms of the solution we developed and in terms of how it went as a group.

 {{< figure src="/images/project-3/greetings.png" >}}
 *An example of the bot greeting the user*